Bitesize video tutorials

 Learn how to critically appraise a qualitative or quantitative research article using a critical appraisal checklist and learn how to assess its relevance to your work.

-Next Group Sessions: (subject to change)
+Next group session: (subject to change)

 E-mail: library@mpft.nhs.uk to receive an MS Teams invitation to one of the sessions above.